 c) At post offices, in the manner established by regulation.

 d) To the diplomatic representations or consular offices of Spain abroad.

 e) In any other place established by the provisions in force.

 By means of collaboration agreements signed between public administrations, systems of intercommunication and coordination of records must be established that guarantee computer compatibility, as well as the electronic transmission of registration entries and requests, letters, the communications and documents presented in any of the registers.

 5. For the effectiveness of the rights recognized by article 35.c of this Law to citizens, they may attach a copy of the documents they present to their requests, writings and communications.

 This copy, with the prior agreement with the original for any of the registers referred to in points a and b of section 4 of this article, must be sent to the receiving body and the original returned to the citizen .
 When the original must be included in the procedure, the copy must be given to the citizen, once sealed by the records and with prior verification of identity with the original.

 6. Each public administration must establish the days and hours of opening of the registers, and must guarantee the right of citizens to the presentation of documents provided for in article 35.

-7. Any tax that must be paid at the time of submitting requests and letters to public administrations.
+7. Any tax that must be paid at the time of submitting applications and writings to public administrations.